The Inclusive Community of WeHaKee!

 We need a new way of seeing each other.

 We need a place where we can explore,

 showing up in our full, vibrant color

 with all the things that make us unique.

 and Cross-Cultural Agility, Camping Magazine, 2017

 The quote above is from a wonderful article penned by Niambi exploring the value and importance of cross-cultural agility in our camps and more importantly, in our world – Camp Includes Me: Inclusion, Fusion, and Cross-Cultural Agility, Camping Magazine, 2017.
 We urge you to take time to read her thoughts and call to action.

 We found her words to be affirming of all that is happening at WeHaKee, but she also challenges us to continue to do more.
 Current events signal that we have not achieved inclusivity and acceptance, that many continue to be marginalized and experience systemic discrimination.
 But camp is a force to counter these trend and WeHaKee is committed to breaking through these obstacles!

-In the Sisters wisdom, inclusivity is woven throughout the fabric of WeHaKee.
-It has come with it’s challenges and it’s conflicts, but moving through the challenges and conflicts has helped us to grow as a camp community.
+In the Sisters’ wisdom, inclusivity is woven throughout the fabric of WeHaKee.
+It has come with its challenges and its conflicts, but moving through the challenges and conflicts has helped us to grow as an inclusive camp community.
 And as our world grows smaller through advances in travel and technology, it is critical we raise young women that have a clear, inclusive perspective so that they can go out and make positive and meaningful change in our world!